Thermal Models#

 T_init = -119.0 # in degrees C

-attitude = "SEP0917C" # attitude info will be take from this load
+attitude = "vehicle" # attitude info will be take from the vehicle loads

 ccd_count = 6 # number of CCDs